sensible-hq/sensible-docs/readme-sync/v0/300 - integrations/1000 - excel/index.md

 **Note** Each downloaded Excel file contains the data from one document.
 To combine extracted documents into one Excel file, use the [Sensible API](https://docs.sensible.so/reference/get-excel-extraction).

-**NOTE:** Bulk upload for documents is coming soon.
-TO DO WORD BETTER

 ##  Next